-Since 2015, India has been the fastest-growing economy in the world, boasting growth of 7.6 per cent in 2016.
+India is one of the fastest-growing economies in the world, boasting growth of 6.8% in 2018.
 Indian Prime Minister Narendra Modi has also made it easier to export to India by creating attractive avenues for foreign direct investments in all sectors.

-The trading relationship between Canada and India is strong, with two-way trade at $8.2 billion in 2015 nearly doubling from $4.2 billion in 2010.
+The trading relationship between Canada and India is strong, with two-way trade at $9.3 billion in 2018, more than doubling from $4.2 billion in 2010.
 India is a good market for Canada because it has a stable government, strong domestic demand and the potential to become a regional or manufacturing hub for export within Asia.

-1. Be persistent: First, in all relations in India, be persistent.
-India is a crowded and competitive country.
-In almost all aspects of life, Indians have competed for people’s attention to survive and in business, it is no different.
-“They know that if you want something, you have to work hard,” Nelson said.
+3. Be persistent: India is a crowded and competitive country.
+In almost all aspects of life, Indians have competed for people’s attention to survive and in business, it’s no different.
+“They know that if you want something, you have to work hard,” Desai says.
 “They’ve been brought up such that if you don’t go for it, you’re not going to get it.”
 They will expect the same of Canadians doing business there.

 4. Easy in English: English is one of the 22 officially recognized languages, so you usually don’t have to worry about language barriers.
 No one frowns on the use of English—in fact, it’s the language of business—and almost all have studied it in school.

-5. Wait to warm up: Indian culture is conservative and physical forms of contact, such as a handshake or a hug between men and women, is not usually the norm.
-“As a woman, don’t be offended if your male customers do not offer a handshake,” Nelson said.
+6. Wait to warm up: Indian culture is conservative and physical forms of contact such as a handshake or a hug between men and women, aren’t the norm.
+“As a woman, don’t be offended if your male customers do not offer a handshake,” Desai says.
 “Indians take some time to get to know you before they will show any physical contact.”

-7. Yes doesn’t necessarily mean yes: If an Indian person agrees to meet, but says they’re very busy, it may mean they’ll cancel at the last minute.
-Generally, Indians will cancel a meeting at a later date rather than say no from the start.
+8. Yes doesn’t necessarily mean yes: If an Indian agrees to meet, but says they’re very busy, it may mean they’ll cancel at the last minute.
+Generally, Indians will cancel a meeting rather than say no from the start.
 It doesn’t mean your dealings are done, but it does mean it wasn’t a priority for them.

-9. raffic troubles: Be prepared for timing challenges within the major cities.
+10. Traffic troubles: Be prepared for traffic congestion within the major cities.
 If you want to arrive at a meeting on time, give yourself extra time to get there.
 It might take 30 minutes to make a two-kilometre drive.
 If you’re late because of traffic, your hosts will usually understand.

-11. Vegetarianism is widespread: If you’re hosting a lunch meeting, always ask if you have any vegetarian guests.
-If you do, make sure there are nice choices for them.
+12. Vegetarianism is widespread: If you’re hosting a lunch meeting, always ask if any guests are vegetarian.
+If so, make sure there are meatless choices for them.
 If you’re a non-vegetarian at a business lunch in a restaurant, make sure it doesn’t offend your vegetarian counterparts if you order meat.

-12. Don’t rely on wifi: You will find wifi in coffee shops and hotels, but the connections aren’t always strong.
+13. Don’t rely on Wi-Fi: You will find Wi-Fi in coffee shops and hotels, but the connections aren’t always strong.

-13. Refine your strategy: Don’t think of India as one big country.
-Rather, figure out where your sector is then develop relationships there, whether it’s Mumbai or Delhi, southern or northern India.
+14. Refine your strategy: Don’t think of India as one big country.
+Rather, figure out where your sector is, then develop relationships there, whether it’s Mumbai or Delhi, southern or northern India.

 Are you exporting, or thinking of exporting, to India?
 Get more country information from EDC here.